haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/ee/CatalogStaging.md

 ### Category Staging

-The Magento_CatalogStaging module enables you to stage the following category attributes:
+The Magento_CatalogStaging模块 enables you to stage the following category attributes:

 - Enable/disable Category
 - Include in Menu